isomerpages/moe-dunmansec/_sec-1-registration/Frequently Asked Questions (FAQs).md

 <p><strong>2.
 Who are eligible to opt for HMTL subject in Sec 1?</strong>
 </p>
 <p>Students with a PSLE Score of 8 or better and offer MTL at PSLE, or&nbsp;students
-with a PSLE Score of 9-14 and obtained AL1/AL2 in MTL or Distinction/Merit&nbsp;in HMTL are eligible for HMTL.</p>
+with a PSLE Score of 9-14 and obtained AL1/ AL2 in MTL or Distinction/ Merit&nbsp;in HMTL are eligible for HMTL.</p>
-<p>Incoming Sec 1 students were informed of their eligibility for SAP schools
+<p>Incoming Secondary 1 students were informed of their eligibility for HMTL
-and HMTL via the Eligibility Letter after the release of PSLE Results.</p>
+via the Eligibility Letter after the release of PSLE Results.</p>
-<p><u>Students who are eligible for HMTL will be invited to opt-in or opt-out of the HMTL offer through Parents’ Gateway (PG App).
-Parents are expected to respond via PG App by&nbsp;</u><strong><u>24 December 2024</u></strong><u>&nbsp;to indicate if they accept the offer(s).</u>
+<p><u>Students who are eligible for HMTL will be invited to opt-in or opt-out of the HMTL offer through Parents’ Gateway (PG).
+Parents are to respond via PG by&nbsp;</u><strong><u>24 December 2024</u></strong><u>&nbsp;to indicate if they accept the offer(s).</u>
 </p>
 <p><strong>3.
 For students who were not eligible for HMTL subject but are keen to take on HMTL, when can they apply for HMTL?</strong>
 </p>
-<p>For Secondary 1 students who are offered G3 MTL subject but not eligible
+<p>For Secondary 1 students who are offered G3 MTL but not eligible at the
-at the beginning of the year, they may be offer HMTL subject at the end of their Secondary 1 academic year.</p>
+beginning of the year, may be offered HMTL at the end of Secondary 1.</p>
 <p>The selection criteria will be based on their academic achievements in
-their end-of-year examination results (overall academic performance and MTL end of year results) and by recommendation from their subject teachers.
-Only students who are selected will be offer HMTL and they will start their lesson in Secondary 2.</p>
+their end-of-year examination (overall academic performance and MTL end-of-year results) and by recommendation from their subject teachers.
+Only students who are selected will be offered HMTL in Secondary 2.</p>
 <p><strong>Mother Tongue Language at a Less Demanding Level (LDL)</strong>
 </p>
 <p><strong>4.
 What is MTL LDL?</strong>
 </p>
-<p>Students with difficulties coping with the subject have the option to
+<p>Students with difficulties coping with MTL will have the option to offer
-offer MTL at a less demanding level based on their performance at the PSLE.</p>
+it at a less demanding level based on their performance at the PSLE.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Sec 1 Registration/imgMTLLDL.png">
 </div>